Skip to Content

 • These species are a type of shark that has a very gentle nature and is quite curious.

-• They can grow up to 5 feet long and can weigh up to 100 pounds.
-A
+• They can grow up to 2.4 meters (about 8 feet) long and weigh up to roughly 80 kilograms (176 pounds).

 • They usually live in the shallow waters of the ocean and prefer to stay near the bottom.